Spotlight Sublist: 2020 - Reality Check

 Tasha Hubbard (Cree)

-Hubbard is an award-winning filmmaker and an assistant professor in the University of Saskatchewan’s Department of English.
-Her writing-directing project Two Worlds Colliding won a Gemini and a Golden Sheaf Award.
-She has also directed the short film 7 Minutes, and the feature docs Birth of a Family and nîpawistamâsowin: We Will Stand Up, which won Best Canadian Documentary at Hot Docs and at the CSAs.
-She is currently directing the feature doc Singing Back the Buffalo.
+Hubbard is an award-winning documentary filmmaker and an associate professor in the University of Alberta’s Faculty of Native Studies.
+Her NFB documentary Two Worlds Colliding won a Gemini and a Golden Sheaf Award.
+She has also directed the short film 7 Minutes, and the feature docs Birth of a Family, nîpawistamâsowin: We Will Stand Up, which won 14 awards, including the CSA for best documentary and Best Canadian Documentary at Hot Docs 2019.
+She is a founding director of the International Buffalo Relations Institute.
+Her documentary Singing Back the Buffalo won three awards and was nominated for four others.

 Writer